 Program Water Schedules

 At the homepage, click on the link at the top.
 You will see a summary of the existing programs.
 For each program it shows the selected days, water time, selected stations, and whether the program is enabled.
 You can , check and or any existing program, and graph a of the entire program schedules.
-The maximum number of programs supported in this firmware is 32.
+The maximum number of programs supported in the current firmware is 36.

 Now click on the button (or the button of any existing program).
 This will direct you to the program editing page shown in the right image above.

 For each program you need to set the following:

 - Enable: default on.

 - Days: select either a Weekly schedule or an Interval schedule.

 - For Weekly Schedule, select the week days, and an optional Odd/Even day restriction.
 If an Odd day restriction is selected, the program will only apply on the selected week days and if it’s an odd day of the month (except the 31st or Feb 29th).